ELBO-T2IAlign: A Generic ELBO-Based Method for Calibrating Pixel-level Text-Image Alignment in Diffusion Models: Experimental Results

-To calculate ELBO objective, we sample timesteps evenly in the range $[0,1]$.
-In \tablename~\ref{tab:elbo_timestep} we demonstrate the impact of numbers of sampling timesteps by varying the value of $\text{ELBO Timesteps} \in \{1,5,20\}$ while keeping the other hyperparameters unchanged.
-Through observation, we find that with increasing number of sampling points, the mIoU on each dataset shows an upward trend.
-However, this increase is gradual, and the inference time rises with more sampling points.
-Therefore, we balance these factors and choose $\text{ELBO Timesteps}=20$ as the default sampling step to calculate ELBO in our main experiment.
-We give more results in the supplementary.
+To calculate ELBO, we sample timesteps evenly in the range $[0,1]$.
+In \tablename~\ref{tab:elbo_timestep}, we demonstrate the impact of sampled timesteps by varying $\text{ELBO Timesteps} \in \{1,5,20\}$ while keeping other hyperparameters unchanged.
+We find that as the number of sampling points increases, the mIoU on each dataset shows an upward trend.
+However, this increase is gradual, and inference time rises with more sampling points.
+Therefore, we balance these factors and choose $\text{ELBO Timesteps}=20$ as the default number of sampling steps for ELBO computation in our main experiment.
+We give more results in supplementary material.

 \paragraph{Effect of Sampling Strategy to Compute ELBO}